 Spall damage is a typical failure mode of concrete structures under blast or high velocity impact loads.
 At the opposite side from which the structural element was impulsively loaded, spall will occur if the net primary stresses over an area exceed the dynamic tensile strength of concrete.
 Fragments of structural element could eject with large velocities, and this kind of damage can cause severe threats to equipment and personnel.
 In the present study, reinforced concrete columns subjected to the blast loading is investigated and the numerical study of concrete spall is conducted.
 The spall depth is recorded and compared with the theoretical results derived from wave propagation theory.
 The parameters that affect the concrete spall damage are investigated. © (2014) Trans Tech Publications, Switzerland.

-Li, J & Hao, H 2013, 'Influence of brittle shear damage on accuracy of the two-step method in prediction of structural response to blast loads', INTERNATIONAL JOURNAL OF IMPACT ENGINEERING, vol. 54, pp. 217-231.View/Download from: UTS OPUS or Publisher's site
+Li, J & Hao, H 2013, 'Influence of brittle shear damage on accuracy of the two-step method in prediction of structural response to blast loads', INTERNATIONAL JOURNAL OF IMPACT ENGINEERING, vol. 54, pp. 217-231.View/Download from: Publisher's site

-Li, J & Hao, H 2011, 'A two-step numerical method for efficient analysis of structural response to blast load', International Journal of Protective Structures, vol. 2, no. 1, pp. 103-126.View/Download from: UTS OPUS or Publisher's site
+Li, J & Hao, H 2011, 'A two-step numerical method for efficient analysis of structural response to blast load', International Journal of Protective Structures, vol. 2, no. 1, pp. 103-126.View/Download from: Publisher's site

 Even with modern computer power, detailed numerical modeling and simulation of structure response to blast loads are still extremely expensive and sometimes prohibitive because it is very time consuming and requires huge computer memory.
 Often compromise has to be made between simulation efficiency and simulation accuracy.
 A lot of research efforts have been spent on improving the computational efficiency.
 Most of these researches concentrate on simplifying the structures, such as simplifying a structure to an equivalent SDOF system, use smeared reinforcement steel and concrete model, use substructure approach to only model part of the structure in detail.
 Although these approaches under certain conditions yield reliable predictions, each of them has its associated limitations.
 Recently a two-step method was developed to improve the computation and modeling efficiency of structure response to blast loads.
 Instead of simplifying the structure, the proposed method calculates the structural responses in two steps.
 The first step calculates the structural responses in the loading phase and the second calculates the free vibration responses with the velocity profile of the structure at the end of the loading phase as initial conditions.
 Using a reinforced concrete beam as the example, it was found that the proposed method yields reliable predictions of the overall beam deflection and stress in longitudinal reinforcement bars with less than 10% computational time as compared to a detailed FE model simulation.
 However, the predicted stress in hoop reinforcements near the beam supports is not as good.
 In this paper, the method is improved by also including displacement response at the end of the forced-vibration phase as the initial conditions in the free vibration analysis.
 The same reinforced concrete beam is used.
 The results show that including the displacement initial conditions in the two-step method leads to an improved prediction of the beam responses.
 Parametric...